-Come to a smooth stop without skidding.

-Come to a complete stop behind the stop line, crosswalk, or stop sign.

-If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap).

-Do not let your vehicle roll.
+- Come to a smooth stop without skidding. - Come to a complete stop behind the stop line, crosswalk, or stop sign. - If stopping behind another vehicle, stop where you can see the rear tires on the vehicle ahead of you (safe gap). - Do not let your vehicle roll. - Keep the front wheels aimed straight ahead.